Skip to main content

 1) Break the Communication Gaps

 This is the foremost aspect that a DevOps environment demands.
 Break the siloes among teams and pave the way for enhanced communication and collaboration aimed at core business objectives.
-You may do this through regular awareness programs on shared responsibilities, breaking large team into small groups, and usage of chat communications that can make discussions more interactive.
+You may do this through regular awareness programs on shared responsibilities, breaking large teams into small groups, and usage of chat communications that can make discussions more interactive.

 2) Continuous Feedback Mechanism

-To implement this, create feedback loops that connect core development efforts with QA, OPs, users and markets.
+To implement this, create feedback loops that connect core development efforts with QA, OPs, users, and markets.

 3) Enhanced IT Governance